ocadotechnology/aimmo/docs/README.md

 ### Deployment

-The process of continuous integration of our project onto our cloud.
+The process of continuous integration and deployment of our project onto our cloud.

 - [Deployment](deployment/README.md)
     - [Sequence of Deployment Events](deployment/deployment-events.md)